-This policy bundles property insurance and general liability insurance in one plan.
+A BOP bundles business property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a New York business.

 New York state law requires every business that has employees, full-time or part-time, to carry workers' compensation.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in New York.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

-In New York, insurance agents, agencies, and brokers are licensed by the New York State Department of Financial Services.
+In New York, insurance agencies, agents, and brokers are licensed by the New York State Department of Financial Services.
 Insureon is licensed in New York as BIN Insurance Holdings, LLC (NPN 15752926) for property and casualty insurance (agent license PC-1155635, broker license BR-1155635) and for surplus lines (license EX-1155635).
-You can verify our licensure with the New York State Department of Financial Services Insurance by selecting “Business Entity” in the first dropdown and then entering our New York state license (1155635).
+You can verify our licensure with the New York State Department of Financial Services Insurance by selecting “business entity” in the first dropdown and then entering our New York state license number.